rosen-bridge/operation/docs/guard/setup.md

 insertion of unwanted transactions in case of unauthorized access of malicious actor.

 ### apiKeyHash
-To secure the action base APIs, you should set a unique and robust api key.
+To secure the action-based APIs, you should set a unique and robust api key.
 We are using a blake2b hash to secure APIs.

 #### Compute api_key's Hash